-a background of many dried guajillo chili peppers
+a background of many dried guajillo chili peppers.

 Guajillo Chili Pepper